privacyguides/privacyguides.org/docs/basics/vpn-overview.md

 ## Should I use a VPN?

-**Yes**, unless you are already using Tor.
+You should [take IVPN's quick test](https://www.doineedavpn.com) to see if a VPN is right for your threat model.
 A VPN does two things: shifting the risks from your Internet Service Provider to itself and hiding your IP from a third-party service.

 VPNs cannot encrypt data outside of the connection between your device and the VPN server.
 VPN providers can see and modify your traffic the same way your ISP could.
 And there is no way to verify a VPN provider's "no logging" policies in any way.